IDMNYU/audiolab/docs/synths.md

 16. LEDs showing amplitude of outputs *4* and *8*

 *Notes:*
-- The Tau Phaser can get **very loud** when the "color" is switch on to engage the feedback.
+- The Tau Phaser can get **very loud** when the "color" is switched on to engage the feedback.
 At high feedback stages, it can self-oscillate with no input signal.

 #### Triple + Waveshaper / New Ring (TWS+)